 \section{Regression Discontinuity Tree}

-With classical regression discontinuity design, researchers are interested in the causal effect of a binary treatment.
-Let $Y(1)$ denote the potential outcome, when a unit gets the treatment and $Y(0)$ if no treatment takes place.
+With sharp regression discontinuity design, researchers are interested in the causal effect of a binary treatment.
+Let $Y(1)$ denote the potential outcome when a unit gets the treatment and $Y(0)$ denote the potential outcome when no treatment occurs.
 The observed outcome corresponding to the actual treatment status can be written as

-Treatment assignment in sharp RD\footnote{For fuzzy design, see Section \ref{sec:fuzzy}} is a deterministic function of a scalar variable, called the \textit{running variable}, which is denoted by $X$.
-This paper considers the standard case, in which the treatment $D$ is determined solely by whether the value of the running variable is above or below a \textit{fixed} and \textit{known} threshold $c$ :
+Treatment assignment in sharp RD is a deterministic function of a scalar variable, called the \textit{running variable}, which is denoted by $X$.
+This paper considers the standard case, in which the treatment $D$ is determined solely by whether the value of the running variable is above or below a \textit{fixed} and \textit{known} threshold $c$:

 Treatment heterogeneity comes in the form of additional characteristics.
-Let $Z$ be a set of $K$ random variables referring to the possible sources of heterogeneity. $Z$ are pre-treatment variables, therefore they must not have any effect on the value of the running variable.
+Let $Z$ be a set of $K$ random variables referring to the possible sources of heterogeneity. $Z$ are pre-treatment variables; therefore, they must not affect the value of the running variable.
 Following the machine learning terminology, call these variables \textit{features}.